musobarlab/rumpi/README.md

 # Opensource chat application scaffold for building chat application with Go and Reactjs

+# Note:
+This project still in active development

 ## Server Side
 Server side uses Go and Gorrilla